 The exact causes of VOGMs are not entirely known, a genetic mutation may play a part in this disorder.
 It is believed that VOGMs are not an inherited genetic trait.

-What Are the Symptoms of a Vein of Galen Malformation?
+What Are the Signs & Symptoms of Vein of Galen Malformations?

 In the more severe cases, the blood overload goes almost directly to the heart and rapidly overwhelms it, leading to congestive heart failure.
 Depending on the severity of the condition, it may show up in several ways:

-- In newborns with congestive heart failure (sometimes the condition is noted in ultrasound before birth)
+In newborns (typically within the first month) with congestive heart failure (sometimes the condition is noted in ultrasound before birth)

 Infants with abnormally enlarged head and developmental delay (the enlarged head occurs because the malformation blocks the normal flow or absorption of cerebrospinal fluid)

 Older children with a large head and possibly seizures and/or strokes; sometimes learning difficulties are noted